Superdeterminism Without Conspiracy

-The results of this paper suggest that gravity may central to understanding the reasons why the universe can be considered a dynamical system evolving on an invariant set, and hence why Hilbert space itself should be `quantised'.
+The results of this paper suggest that the way gravity interacts with matter may be central to understanding the reasons why the universe can be considered a holistic dynamical system evolving on an invariant set, and hence why Hilbert space should be discretised.
 This suggests that instead of looking for a quantum theory of gravity, we should instead be looking for a gravitational theory of the quantum \cite{Palmer:2012} \cite{Penrose:2014}.
 However, importantly, the results here suggest such a theory will not be found by probing smaller and smaller regions of space-time, ultimately the Planck scale.
 It will instead be found by incorporating into the fundamental laws of physics, the state-space geometry of the universe at its very largest scales \cite{Palmer:2022b}.
 Planck-scale discontinuities in space-time may instead be an emergent property of such (top-down) geometric laws of physics.

+In this regard, a recent proposal \cite{Oppenheim:2023} for synthesising quantum and gravitational physics describes gravity as a classical stochastic field.
+The latter is consistent with our discussion of the Andromedan butterfly effect.
+However, it is not consistent with our discussion of Bell's inequality.
+On the other hand, if one simply acknowledges that a stochastic gravitational field is a `for all practical purposes' representation of a chaotic system evolving on a fractal invariant set, then Oppenheim's model may become consistent with both the proposed superdeterministic violation of Bell's inequality and with realism and the relativistic notion of local causality.

-In the author's opinion, this is the real message - not non-locality or indeterminism - behind the violation of Bell's inequality.
+In the author's opinion, this is the real message - not non-locality, indeterminism or unreality - behind the violation of Bell's inequality.